aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_faces.rst

 ========

 As organizations collect more data, there is a need to better protect the identities of individuals in public and private places.
-AI Singapore has developed a solution that performs face anonymization.
-This can be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.
+Our solution performs face anonymization, and can be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.

 .. image:: /assets/use_cases/privacy_protection_faces.gif
    :class: no-scaled-link
-   :width: 100 %
+   :width: 50 %

 Our solution automatically detects and mosaics (or blurs) human faces.
 This is explained in the `How it Works`_ section.